Article Table Of Contents

 /10

-Methodology: How we determined the worst Las Vegas neighborhoods in 2022
+Methodology: How we determined the most dangerous Las Vegas neighborhoods in 2024

 To figure out how bad a place is to live in, we only needed to know what kinds of things people like and then decide what places have the least amount of those things.
-We threw the following criteria into this analysis in order to get the best, most complete results possible.
-We used this set of criteria for each neighborhood in Las Vegas:
+We plugged the following criteria into Saturday Night Science to get the worst neighborhoods in Las Vegas:

 Then, we ranked each neighborhood in Las Vegas, Nevada for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Las Vegas.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Las Vegas.

 Summary: The Worst Neighborhoods Around Las Vegas

-Well there you have it -- the worst of the neighborhoods in Las Vegas with West Las Vegas landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Las Vegas with Umc landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Las Vegas aren't all bad.
-The Lakes takes the cake as the best place to live in Las Vegas.
+As mentioned earlier, the neighborhoods in Las Vegas aren’t all bad.
+Sheep Mountain takes the cake as the best place to live in Las Vegas.

 We ranked the neighborhoods from worst to best in the chart below.